csepulveda7/SpotApp/README.md

 ## Task Allocation

+Diego Cruces- main tasking

+Pablo Cuervo- main tasking

+Lucas Saber- main tasking

-Member 1 - main tasking
+Jordan Schneider- main tasking

-Member 2 - main tasking
+Cristobal Sepulveda- main tasking

 In this section, each group member needs to provide a brief description of what they worked on during the sprint.
 Keep this short and to the point.
 Your trello board and commit history will provide the details.